 Here’s what it looks like, go ahead and give it a try:

-We share all feedback with teams and managers, then work together to create strategies for improvement, bottom-up.
+We share all feedback with teams and managers, then work together to create employee engagement ideas for improvement, bottom-up.

 And now for the key: real improvements.

 Overall satisfaction and engagement in more targeted areas have improved with every survey.
 All in all, people really appreciate that we take the time to find out what people think and feel.

 One big thing we learned through a previous engagement survey: we could improve how people perceived company leadership and how they communicated with the company.
 Our cofounder, Robert, put it this way: